 Similarly, underinsured motorists (UIM) coverage kicks in when someone causes an accident but doesn't have enough insurance to cover all medical bills.
 In that case, the at-fault person's insurance pays out to its maximum and then your UIM coverage pays for the remaining bills, up to your own limit.

 UM and UIM also pay for pain and suffering claims.
 In some states you can also buy uninsured motorist property damage (UMPD) to cover property damage.
-For more, read about the benefits of uninsured/underinsured motorist coverage.

 Car insurance extras